-In response to the Freedom release, WVAW decided not to close the water intake, which would have allowed the mixture containing Crude MCHM and PPH, stripped to bypass the intake.
+The plan includes a list of hazardous substances and the two phases of removal methods appropriate for each substance.
+The hazardous substances were identified with assistance by EPA and based on the degree of hazard to the water supply, the amount and concentration of a material, its properties and its effect on the waters to which it was introduced.
+When two phases of removal methods are available for a substance, phase I techniques must be applied prior to initiating phase II.
+Phase I removal methods are used if spilled material is not diluted (or still concentrated) or if the water supply contains both dissolved and undissolved spilled material.
+Phase II removal methods are used if spilled material has been diluted and is dissolved in the water supply.
+Of the six different chemical compounds in the MCHM mixture listed in Table 3 of this report, methanol is the only hazardous substance listed in the plan.
+At the time the plan was developed, the site stored petroleum-based products, not Crude MCHM or PPH, stripped, which are not listed in the plan and are not regulated chemicals, nor are they identified as materials that would generally be hazardous to a water supply.218 WVAW's removal method for methanol involved phase I removal by aeration.219 In response to the Freedom release, WVAW decided not to close the water intake, which would have allowed the MCHM and PPH, stripped to bypass the intake.
 WVAW did not have accurate information regarding the extent of the spill or the length of the plume and was concerned that shutting the intake for more than a short time would lead to system depressurization that would prevent WVAW from delivering any water to customers for an extended period of time.
-It believed that its water treatment process could effectively handle the chemical, so it ultimately relied on its treatment process, including PAC and GAC to remove the chemicals.
-However, this removal method was not sufficient in eliminating the Crude MCHM or PPH, stripped, partly due to the volume of chemicals spills.
+It believed that its water treatment process could effectively handle the chemical, so it ultimately relied on its treatment process, including PAC and GAC, as MCHM removal.
+However, this removal method was not sufficient in eliminating the MCHM or PPH, stripped, partly due to the volume of chemicals spills.
 Treatment methods can be critical tools in removing contaminants from the water; however, prevention is a superior approach where feasible, especially when addressing contaminants that cannot easily be removed from the water once they have been introduced.